Evolution of Marketing

 Q3.
 What are the 5 evolutions of marketing?

-Ans: Marketing has evolved through five major stages:
+Ans: Marketing has undergone 5 major stages:

-- Production Era (Pre-1920s): Focused on mass production and availability rather than consumer needs.
+Production Era (Pre-1920s): Focused on mass production and availability rather than consumer needs.

-- Marketing Concept Era (1950s-1980s): Shifted focus to customer needs and satisfaction.
+• Marketing Concept Era (1950s-1980s): Switched to the emphasis on customer needs and satisfaction, not on rising sales.

 Summing Up